Przejdź do treści głównej

 4. Productivity Tax

 Onboarding takes 2-3x longer.
 Higher bug rate.
-Talent exodus—best developers avoid legacy.
+Talent exodus, because the best developers avoid legacy.

 🛡️